Amitlpu-840/MyContactsApp/README.md

 - **Contact Details**: Users can view the detailed information of a specific contact, including their profile picture, additional phone numbers, email addresses, and other relevant details.

-- **Add and Delete Contacts**: The app allows users to add new contacts or edit existing ones, providing a seamless way to keep their contact information up to date.
+- **Add and Delete Contacts**: The app allows users to add new contacts or delete existing ones, providing a seamless way to keep their contact information up to date.

-- **Search and Filter**: Users can easily search for specific contacts by name, phone number, or email address.
-They can also filter the contact list based on various criteria, such as favorites or recent contacts.
+- **Search and Filter**: Users can easily search for specific contacts by name or phone number.

 - **Call and email**: Users can initiate phone calls or send text messages to their contacts directly from within the app, providing a convenient way to communicate.